2.8 Provisions and contingent liabilities Provisions

 The cost of defined benefit plans (i.e. Gratuity benefit) and the present value of the gratuity obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions which may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

 The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate for the plans operated in India, management considers the interest rates of long-term government bonds with extrapolated maturity corresponding to the expected duration of the defined benefit obligation.
+In determining the appropriate discount rate for the plans operated in India, management considers the interest rates of long term government bonds with extrapolated maturity corresponding to the expected duration of the defined benefit obligation.

-The mortality rate is based on publicly available mortality tables for specific countries.
-Those mortality tables tend to change only at intervals in response to demographic changes.
+The mortality rate is based on publicly available mortality tables for the specific countries.
+Those morality tables tend to change only at interval in response to demographic changes.
 Future salary increases and pension increases are based on expected future inflation rates for the respective countries.
-Further details about the assumptions used, including a sensitivity analysis, are given in note no. 33(6).

 (d) Fair value measurement of financial instrument

-When the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques including the Discounted Cash flow (DCF) model.
+When the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques including the Discounted Cash Flow (DCF) model.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgment is required in establishing fair values.
 Judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.
 See note no. 33(18) for further disclosures.

 (e) Impairment of financial assets